kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Ads.md

 ## Important Attachment for PodFile

-Please don't forget to include below code on your podfile to make IMA work for you (Swift Project)
+Remember to include the code below in your podfile to verify that IMA works properly (in Swift projects):

 ```ruby
 if target.name == "PlayKit.default-IMAPlugin"